This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 Publications

 Gina’s 80 plus publications testify to her scholarship, and to her commitment to improving the lives of children, with titles covering poverty, migration, early marriage and young parenthood, gender, methods and ethics.
-Example of her recent work is here, please go to our publications work for all Gina's Young Lives published work.
+Example of her recent work is here.
+For a full list search for Gina on our publications page.

 Ethics and Methodologies